xpack/logger-ts/README.md

 ```javascript
 const { Logger } = request('@xpack/logger')
 ```

+The module can be included in any application and the class can be used directly or a custom class can be derived from it for a custom behaviour.

 The typical use case is to create an instance of the `Logger` object, then log messages at different levels: